Square card reader review

 Startups rating ★★★★★(out of 5)

 Since launching in the UK in 2017, San Francisco-based Square has quickly become one of the most popular card machines for small businesses here today, giving its top rivals like iZettle, SumUp, WorldPay and PayPal a run for their money.

-There’s no denying it, the UK is increasingly becoming a cashless society.
+There’s no denying it, research shows that the UK is increasingly becoming a cashless society.
 But with card readers now more affordable and easy-to-use than ever, even start-ups and small businesses can cash in on the value of these handy devices.

 The Square Reader is great if you’re after a feature-packed card machine at a budget-friendly price.
 It even has some nice touches you won’t get with the older generation of card readers – perks like mobile payments and digital receipts.
 But for all its innovative touches, how popular is it with customers?

 Here, we take a magnifying glass to this little gadget, and help you decide if it’s the best option for your small business.
-Plus, you can go on to our quote-finder, pitch your niggling questions straight to the top card machine companies, and get to compare all your options in one go.
+Plus, you can go on to our quote-finder above, pitch your niggling questions straight to the top card machine companies, and get to compare all your options in one go.
 Or, if it’s more of a comparison you’re after, then why not take a look at the Startups piece on the 6 best card machines for small businesses.

 In this article you will learn: